DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Voyage creator
+# Voyage tracking

-The following subsections will describe how to view and process the **Voyage creator** from the Freight forwarder. <br>
+The following subsections will describe how to view and process the **Voyage trackingr** from the Freight forwarder. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 Processing this document adds the relevant purchase and/or transfer orders to an existing open Voyage (if document setting allows) or create new Voyage(s). <br>

 ## Prerequisites
-The following setup is prerequisites for the **Voyage creator**
+The following setup is prerequisites for the **Voyage tracking**

 ### Freight forwarder landed cost setup
 EDI > Setup > Freight forwarder landed cost setup <br>
-Where the Freight forwarder's values differ to D365/EDI values - use the following mappings for the Voyage creator:
+Where the Freight forwarder's values differ to D365/EDI values - use the following mappings for the Voyage tracking:
 1. Create [Shipping port mapping](../SETUP/FF%20SETUP/Shipping%20port%20mapping.md) to map the Trading partner's values to D365 Landed cost shipping port.
 2. Create [Modes of delivery mapping](../SETUP/FF%20SETUP/Modes%20of%20delivery%20mapping.md) to map the Trading partner's values to D365 Modes of delivery.
 3. Create [Customs broker mapping](../SETUP/FF%20SETUP/Customs%20broker%20mapping.md) to map the Trading partner's values to D365 Vendor of Shipping type set to _Customs broker_.